“Profound, spiritual, and beautiful.”

 -The Observer

-Secret Byrd
+William Byrd

-Created and Directed
+Created & Directed by

-by Bill Barclay
+Bill Barclay

 THE GESUALDO SIX

-“Secret Byrd mixes music, history, and drama, and what emerges in an experience that is neither concert nor theatre, but something out of life itself.
+“Secret Byrd mixes music, history, and drama, and what emerges is an experience that is neither concert nor theatre, but something out of life itself.
 Already atmospheric and resonant, the space became a time machine.”

 “Musically it’s glorious…chillingly authentic…ominous, buoyant and uplifting… What better way to open this year’s 400th anniversary celebrations.